 Immigrants convicted of crimes and sentenced to one year incarceration became subject to automatic deportation from the United States.

 The new law expanded the list of offenses which lead to deportation charges – while it also eliminated immigrants’ chances to prove their worthiness for judicial forgiveness.

 Worse, these changes applied retroactively.
 This meant immigrants could be removed from the United States, even though their offenses took place 10, 20, 30 years before the passage of IIRAIRA.

 In other words, a far less-than-perfect law made nearly perfect moral character the criteria for assessing past behavior.

-April 1, 1997, in my view as a deportation defense attorney, represents the codified beginning of the Immigration Dark Age.
+April 1, 1997, in my view as a deportation appeals lawyer, represents the codified beginning of the Immigration Dark Age.